microsoft/FluidFramework/packages/dds/tree/docs/wip/TreeStorage.md

 -   ~0.2 bytes of indirection table per node
 -   average blobs updated on single change: 1 + ceil(log(200, N / 100)).
 Thats 2 upt to 20k nodes, 5 for 160 million.

+Another interesting approach to tuning indirection is to set the probability indirection to O(1 / log(N)).
+This makes the amortized read overhead cost O(1) without changing the asymptotic update cost (which was already O(log(N))).

 #### key value store vs. immutable blob store

 If using a mutable key value store (ex: IndexedDB), instead of an immutable blob store, it becomes possible to update blobs instead of just creating new ones.